dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 so desires.

-The producer of `StartupHook.dll` needs to ensure that `StartupHook.dll` is compatible with the dependencies specified in the main application's deps.json, since those dependencies are put on the TPA list during the runtime startup, before `StartupHook.dll` is loaded.
+The producer of `StartupHook.dll` needs to ensure that `StartupHook.dll` is compatible with the dependencies specified in the main application's deps.json, since those dependencies are put on the Trusted Platform Assemblies (TPA) list during the runtime startup, before `StartupHook.dll` is loaded.
 This means that `StartupHook.dll` needs to built against the same or lower version of .NET Core than the app.

 ## Example